The Silbak Premier mine is located 22 kilometres north of Stewart covering an area of 5.3 square kilometres.

 The company name (Silbak Premier) was changed in January 1977 to British Silbak Premier Mines Limited.
 From the work done in 1963, there were also indicated 6,350,000 tonnes grading 1.03 grams per tonne gold per ton and 25.89 grams per tonne silver (Norther Miner, July 10, 1980).

-Local operators under the name Spring Investments Ltd. held a lease during 1978-79 and shipped 94 tonnes of clean up lead concentrate and 256 tonnes of hand-sorted ore from the floor of the old glory hole (No.1 level).
+Local operators under the name Spring Investments Ltd. held a lease during 1978 and 1979 and shipped 94 tonnes of clean up lead concentrate and 256 tonnes of hand-sorted ore from the floor of the old glory hole (No.1 level).

 Pioneer Metals Corporation in mid 1987 purchased from John Block and associated companies the controlling interest in British Silbak; the latter name was changed in July 1987 to Silbak Premier Mines Ltd.; in May 1988, the company was amalgamated with Pioneer Metals Corporation under the latter name.